How to Mix Drums

-Step one on this method for mixing drums is Balance.
+Step one of this method for mixing drums is balance.
 We have to get the volume balance right before we are able to do anything.

 For my process, the second step is at all times the same.
 I group my drums collectively and output them to a subgroup.

 From the subgroup, I make a few aux returns which I’ll later use for parallel processing.
 These will stay muted for now.
-I’ll additionally make a few subgroups within the drum channels.
-I’ll make one for the kick, the place all kick mics go, one for snare and typically stereo groups for toms or auxiliary cymbal captures.
+It’ll additionally make a few subgroups within the drum channels.
+I’ll make one for the kick, the place all kick mics go, one for snare, and typically stereo groups for toms or auxiliary cymbal capture.
 This helps manage my thought process and consolidate channels if I’m mixing on a console.

 3. Check the phase

-After correctly lining up every of the tracks you need to hear a noticeable improvement in your drum tracks.
+After correctly lining up each of the tracks you need to hear a noticeable improvement in your drum tracks.